Registration Examination: Repeat attempts

 If you do not disclose all previous attempts to write a registration examination, CNO may cancel your application for registration and/or cancel any certificates issued by CNO.When counting up your attempts at a registration exam, CNO looks at all your previous attempts to write that particular exam, whether you wrote the exam in Ontario or in another jurisdiction.

 Each time you start to write your registration exam, the attempt is considered one write of the exam, regardless of how much of the exam you completed or how long you sat down to write it.

 If you arrive at the testing centre on the day of the test and you feel you are not able to write the exam for any reason, do not sit down to begin.
 Instead, tell the invigilator of that exam that you are not able to write that day and contact CNO for further instructions.

 However, if after starting the exam you feel you can’t continue writing it for any reason, inform the exam’s invigilator and then contact CNO for further instructions.
 While this attempt will count as one exam write, the following may apply:

-- you may have further attempts on the exam available to you if you have not reached the limit of the number of allowed writes (the NCLEX-RN has no limits); or,
+- you may have further attempts on the exam available to you if you have not reached the limit of the number of allowed writes (both the REx-PN and NCLEX-RN have no limits); or,

 - if you’re writing an exam limited to three attempts and you are unsuccessful on all attempts, CNO’s Registration Committee can review the circumstances of your decision to not complete the exam to decide if you there were extenuating circumstances.
 If so, the Committee will annul the previous attempt and allow you another chance to write the exam.